ankitects/faqs/src/shortcut-not-working.md

 If you run into similar problems, please try temporarily closing/turning off other software running on your machine, until you discover the cause.

 If you use add-ons in Anki, please also try disabling them to rule them out as the cause of the problem.

+In some cases, using a non-english keyboard layout may cause the problem.